Merge DOT Files using Java REST API

-Manually combining DOT files can be time-consuming and prone to incorrect formatting.
-Because these Word template files can represent reports, standardized forms, or reusable document layouts used across teams, a programmatic solution to join them is valuable.
-This article explains how to merge DOT files in Java applications using the robust Java REST API.
-It allows you to combine multiple Word template files into a unified output without much effort.
-The process can be automated and integrated into existing workflows, making it equally suitable for business users and technical teams.
+Manually merging DOT files is often tedious and can introduce formatting errors.
+Since DOT files serve as Word templates for reports, standardized forms, and reusable layouts across teams, a programmatic way to combine them is essential.
+In this guide, you’ll learn how to merge DOT files in Java applications using the powerful Java REST API.
+The approach lets you effortlessly join multiple Word template files into a single, cohesive document, automating the process and fitting seamlessly into existing workflows—ideal for both business users and development teams.

 Steps to Merge DOT Files Using Java